Robin Redbreast (Play for Today): Synopsis

 Norah finds "Rob," who turns out to be a young, handsome exterminator named Edgar, who spends his spare time practising karate nearly nude in the forest.
 Edgar successfully clears Norah's house of the mice.
 Although she finds him personally boring, Norah is nonetheless attracted to him.
 After an incident in which he kills a bird that someone drops down her chimney, Norah sleeps with him, despite having misplaced her diaphragm.

 Soon after, Norah discovers that she's pregnant.
-She returns home to London for an abortion, but decides against the procedure at the last minute and goes back to the cabin.
-As Easter approaches, she discovers that she's slowly being cut off from the outside world: her phone lines are cut, her car is tampered with, and the local bus driver refuses to stop for her.
-Norah begins to believe that she's the victim of a village-wide conspiracy and that the village plans to sacrifice her and take her child.
+She returns home to London for an abortion, but decides against the procedure at the last minute and goes back to the house.
+As Easter approaches, she discovers that she's slowly being cut off from the outside world; her phone line is cut, her car is tampered with, and the local bus driver refuses to stop for her.
+Norah begins to believe that she's the victim of a village-wide conspiracy and that the villagers plan to sacrifice her and take her child.

-Norah lets Edgar into her house, as he seems to be the only village person not involved in the conspiracy.
+Norah lets Rob into her house, as he seems to be the only person not involved in the conspiracy.
 While they discuss what's been happening, the villagers converge on the house in a lynch mob.
-Against her expectations, the villagers leave Norah alone, but Edgar is gone, apparently sacrificed.
+Against her expectations, the villagers leave Norah alone, but Rob is gone, apparently sacrificed.

-Mr. Fisher explains that the nickname "Rob" came from "Robin" and that "Robin redbreast" is a special totem in the pagan religion of the town.
+Mr Fisher explains that the nickname "Rob" came from "Robin" and that "Robin redbreast" is a special totem in the pagan religion of the town.
 Edgar/Robin was raised from birth by the townspeople with the purpose of becoming a sacrificial lamb.
 Fisher explains that Norah's child will be the next Robin, and offers to raise the child for her so that she can return to a normal life in London.
-Norah refuses, but is allowed to leave nonetheless.
+Norah refuses but is allowed to leave nonetheless.
 As she departs the village, she turns back for one last look and sees that the townspeople have all transformed into pagan deities led by Fisher as Herne the Hunter.